NoNoBzH22/CineVault-Lite/README.md

 | `GET` | `/download-status` | Get JSON list of active downloads |
 | `POST` | `/refresh-plex` | Trigger Plex Library Scan |

-## Reverse Proxy (Caddy exemple)
-I personaly use caddy for my website, and so i let you an exemple of a configuration that work with cinevault-lite

 ---

 ## ⚠️ Disclaimer
 This project is intended for **personal use** and educational purposes (HomeLab).
 Please ensure you have the necessary rights to the content you download or manage.

 ---